saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 a description (which is displayed to the user), while allowing parameterization of the test
-(to require preconditions or features, iterate over file types, specify that the test shouldn't be run in parallel, etc).
+(to require preconditions or features, iterate over file types, specify that the test shouldn't be run in parallel, etc.).

 ##### main.rs